Hemiptera / Sternorrhyncha

 What are Whiteflies?

-Small white winged sap-sucking insects, that aren't actually flies at all.
+They're small white-winged sap-sucking insects, that aren't actually flies at all.
 They resemble tiny white moths with a wingspan of 3mm.
 Whiteflies have become very prevalent in recent years and there are several different types which are major pests for home gardeners.
-The Greenhouse Whitefly (Trialeurodes vaporariorium) and the Sweet Potato Whitefly (Bemisia tabaci) are the most commonly encountered pests in NZ.
+Both the adult and juvenile (nymph) whiteflies feed by sucking the phloem sap from plants, causing a lot of damage in the process.
+Infestations of whitefly can drastically impede plant growth and reduce crop yields.

-If the plant host is disturbed, a distinctive cloud of tiny insects fly out, but they soon settle back onto the same plant.
-Both the adult and juvenile (nymph) whiteflies suck the juices from the plant.
+Whitefly are easy to identify: if the plant host is disturbed, a distinctive 'flittering cloud' of tiny insects fly out, but they soon settle back onto the same plant.

 The winged adults are usually found feeding on growing tips and new leaves.
 The females lay eggs on young leaves, close to where they are feeding.
 When the eggs hatch out, they go through four different larval stages, that look like tiny scale insects.
 The last larval stage stops feeding when fully grown and forms a pupa.